DatBen/atom-cc/README.md

 ## Optimisation

-The compilator has a optimisation option which improve the execution time of the generated binary after compilation.
+The compiler has a optimisation option which improve the execution time of the generated binary after compilation.

 First, immediate calculations are done during the compilation.
 Which means that expression such has (1+3)\*(4-2) are replace by there value (8 in this example) in the assembly code.